 This is a reference to a blog on the analysis of the “ugly” political parties running candidates in the coming election.
 The analysis is mostly pathetic and shows a lack of maturity by it’s author.

-I posted this comment in reponse to her statement on Facebook:
+I posted this comment* in response to her statement on Facebook:

 Alex, you remark that the “Secular fundamentalists” are [amongst] “the ugliest candidates standing at the coming election”.
 How do you justify this assertion?